wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/continuous-deployment-power-platform/includes/change-management-considerations.md

 Adjusting any area of your deployment strategy could seem overwhelming.
-This unit discusses three essential change management concepts you should consider as you look to improve your continuous deployment process.
+This unit discusses three essential change management concepts that you should consider as you look to improve your continuous deployment process.

 ## Break down silos and build empathy

-Why is it so hard to overcome organizational inertia?
+Overcoming organizational inertia can be difficult because:

-- When we work with teams that are resistant to change, it often takes time to build trust between teams and departments.
+- When you work with teams that are resistant to change, building trust between teams and departments often takes time.
 People also need evidence that the changes will be beneficial.
-The people who are pushing the change also need to make it easy for those adopting the change to do the right thing.
+People who are pushing for the change also need to make it easier for those who are adopting the change so that they make the best choices.

 - People who work in change management tend to be rational and detail oriented.

-- They tend to respond well to bound experiments in low-risk environments.
+- People who work in change management tend to respond well to bound experiments in low-risk environments.

 ## Create feedback loops

-- Feedback loops should cover not only sentiment from IT teams, but also include the introduction of new capabilities.

-- If there's a separate change management team, involve them in the process early to collaborate and help shape designs.
+Feedback loops should cover sentiment from IT teams and include the introduction of new capabilities.
+If a separate change management team is in place, involve them in the process early to collaborate and help shape designs.

 ## Measure the impact of your new approach

-- Make your success visible
+To measure the impact of your new approach, make your success visible.

-For more information about DevOps change management, see: [State of DevOps Report 2020](https://puppet.com/blog/2020-state-of-devops-report-is-here/?azure-portal=true)
+For more information about DevOps change management, see [State of DevOps Report 2020](https://puppet.com/blog/2020-state-of-devops-report-is-here/?azure-portal=true).